-Yang and Mills tried to extend the isospin symmetry in the proton-neutron system to a local isospin symmetry in the hope of formulating a viable theory of strong interactions.
-In order to do so, they needed three new gauge fields, and obviously they wondered what those were.
-They had to be massless vector bosons that couple to the proton and neutron.
-Clearly, it could not be the three pions, since those are pseudo-scalar particles rather then vector bosons.
+Yang and Mills tried to extend the global isospin symmetry in the proton-neutron system to a local symmetry in the hope of formulating a viable theory of strong interactions.
+In order to do so they needed the existence of three new gauge fields.
+These had to be massless vector bosons that couple to the proton and neutron.
+It could not be the three pions, since those are pseudo-scalar particles rather then vector bosons.

-As we know now, the SU(2) theory cannot describe the strong interaction.
-Rather the strong interactions follow from an SU(3) symmetry.
+As we know now the SU(2) theory cannot describe the strong interaction.
+Instead the strong interaction follows from an SU(3) symmetry.
 The implementation is a carbon copy of the Yang-Mills theory for SU(2) symmetry.
 The mediators of the force are the eight massless gluons, corresponding to the 8 generators of the fundamental representation of SU(3), namely